nurmohammed840/tftp.rs/README.md

-[Trivial File Transfer Protocol](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) is a very simple lockstep File Transfer Protocol to study about network for beginners.
+[Trivial File Transfer Protocol](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) is a very simple lockstep File Transfer Protocol to study about network programing.

 TFTP is designed to be small and easy to implement.